nunojay/tronics3dp/README.md

 I print with no supports, 0.4mm nozzle, "spiral" mode.
 On some slicers it helps to set the number of bottom and top layers to 0.
 Printing parameters depend alot on your slicer, printer and filament.
 In my tests I have used Slic3r (Ultimakercura 4.6 didn't slice the long sleeve version correctly), Creality Ender 3 Pro and [Tucab's Fil3D PLA 4032D](https://www.tucab.pt/en/Fil-3D/Filamentos-3D-PLA) filament.

-Before the first use, insert once the probe's metal tip into the cover's hole from the outside, to finish the hole opening.
+Before the first use, insert the probe's metal tip into the cover's hole from the outside, to finish the hole opening and line it up.
 Otherwise you risk rupturing the cover.
 Also make sure your probe's metal tip is straight, it must line up with the cover's hole.

-Have fun :)
+Enjoy :)